This article is a simple, concise, and easy to follow blueprint on How to Build a Successful Etsy Business. (updated August 2018)

 We made a lot of mistakes along the way and we weren’t successful on Day 1, but we persevered and learned what it takes to build a successful Etsy business.

 I recommend you read the whole article (a few times).
 In case, you get interrupted, make sure to bookmark it now for future reference.

 Most people don’t truly understand the time and energy that is required to have a successful online business.

 If you put in a part-time effort, you will get part-time results.

-Do each of these steps in order and you’ll be on the way to a building a successful store.
+Do each of these steps in order, and you’ll be on the way to a building a thriving business.

 OK, now its time to take action.

 This guide does you no good if you don’t take action.

 Find a quite place in your home, remove all distractions and let's turn your Etsy shop into a success.

 Use this guide as your blueprint.
 To be successful at anything, the best course of action is to: